MarcelGarus/semdoc/README.md

 Fundamentally, PDF gives most of the control to document *creators*, leaving none to readers.

-In constrast, SemDoc follows these principles:
+In contrast, SemDoc follows these principles:

 * **Be a compile target.**
   It doesn't aim to be readable to humans or be edited by hand; instead, it's an efficient binary format.